zyxue/stanford-cs224n/README.md

 # Standford CS224n

-The three assignments are considered finished.
-In the future, following work on my selected final project may be added here, too.
+The three assignments are considered completed.
+In the future, following work on the selected final project may be added here, too.

-For each question in each assignment, besides the code, I usually have a corresponding jupyter notebook to record my written answers.
-They main include more details (e.g. backpropagation derivations) and could be used as in complementary to the stanford solution files.
+For each question in each assignment, besides the coding part, I usually have a corresponding jupyter notebook to record my written answers.
+They main include more details (e.g. backpropagation derivation) and could be used as in complementary to the stanford solution files.

 ## The course